What Is Drug-Induced Psychosis? Signs, Causes & Treatment

 The duration of drug-induced psychosis can vary, but symptoms often resolve within a few days to a few weeks of stopping the substance.
 In many cases, full recovery is expected within 30 days of sobriety.

 However, if the individual has a history of heavy or long-term drug use, symptoms may last longer or recur.
+According to NIDA research, heavy drinking and stress have been shown to increase the odds that someone who has experienced methamphetamine-associated psychosis in the past will have psychosis symptoms again.
 Persistent psychosis after detox may indicate an underlying mental health condition, such as schizophrenia or bipolar disorder, requiring further evaluation and treatment.

 How Is Drug-Induced Psychosis Treated?